wzrdtales/maria_pool/README.md

+# MariaPool

+This is a hard for of my_pool_sql, extending features and providing maintenance.

 This pool module is based on the pool code of mysql-simple-pool: https://github.com/Deathspike/mysql-simple-pool but uses Mariasql node module for better performance

 ### Instantiating a connection pool